Melissa Bantle

 Analyst

-Melissa has over 2 years of competition experience, mainly applying econometric techniques to competition cases.
-In addition to standard tools, such as Difference-in-Differences analysis, she alsoused Markov switching models and instrumental variables estimation.
+In addition to standard tools, such as Difference-in-Differences analysis, she also used Markov switching models and instrumental variables estimation.
 She has applied these techniques in damage quantification and has experience with pass-on analyses.
 Melissa also applied machine learning techniques in competition analysis.
-She developed a new approach to delineate markets and to identify the closest competitors for the application in merger cases.
+She developed a new approach to delineate markets and to identify the closest competitors tailored to merger cases.
+She is also working on a screen to identify conspicuous behaviour in pricing, for example to detect collusion between suppliers.

 Melissa has published in the European Journal of Political Economy and the Economics Bulletin, where she published a competitive analysis on the price cycles in the German retail gasoline market.
 She also has publications covering competition issues in digital platforms, such as the identification of collusive agreements and the determination of market power, in the Journal of German and European Competition Law (Wirtschaft und Wettbewerb) and List Forum für Wirtschafts- und Finanzpolitik.
-She presented her research findings on several conferences, including for example the Annual Conference of the Verein für Socialpolitik.
+She presented her research findings on several conferences, including for example the Annual Conference of the Verein für Socialpolitik and the Hohenheimer Oberseminar.
 She also gave a presentation at the German Federal Cartel Office on her work on market definition.

 A native German speaker, she is also fluent in English.